monerodocs/md/docs/interacting/monero-blockchain-export-reference.md

 # `monero-blockchain-export` - Reference

 !!! warning
     Nowadays, there is little usage for raw blockchain export / import.
 In the past the p2p blockchain download was much slower.
-Back than blockchain.raw file was used to speed up the process at the expense of trusting the source.
+Back than blockchain.raw file was used to speed up the process of bootstrapping a node.

 ## Overview